AP6YC/PyCallJLD2.jl/docs/src/man/contributing.md

 ├── Project.toml            // Julia: the Pkg.jl dependencies of the project.
 └── README.md               // Doc: the top-level readme for the project.
 ```

-## Attribution

-### Authors

-This package is developed and maintained by [Sasha Petrenko](https://github.com/AP6YC) with sponsorship by the [Applied Computational Intelligence Laboratory (ACIL)](https://acil.mst.edu/).

-If you simply have suggestions for improvement, Sasha Petrenko (<petrenkos@mst.edu>) is the current developer and maintainer of the `PyCallJLD2` package, so please feel free to reach out with thoughts and questions.

-### Package

-This package is heavily based upon the [`PyCallJLD.jl`](https://github.com/JuliaPy/PyCallJLD.jl) package; the funky-monkey-wrenching of PyCall `ccall`s, pointers, and other low-level tomfoolery would have been arcane and indecipherable without this prior work.
-This package merely modifies its internal usage to match the modified [`JLD2`](https://github.com/JuliaIO/JLD2.jl) API for custom serialization.